 Annual Capital and Repair Expenditures Survey: Actual, Preliminary Actual and Intentions (CAPEX)

 This survey collects data on capital and repair expenditures in Canada.
-The information is used by federal and provincial governments and agencies, trade associations, universities and international organizations for policy development and as a measure of regional economic activity.
+The information is used by Federal and Provincial government departments and agencies, trade associations, universities and international organizations for policy development and as a measure of regional economic activity.
 Your information may also be used by Statistics Canada for other statistical and research purposes.

 - Questionnaire(s) and reporting guide(s)

 - Data sources and methodology